bbaral09/mytestrepo/README.md

   - CSRImageId: AMI ID for the pay-as-you go instance for the region you are deploying the instance on
   - CSRVpcId: VPC ID of the VPC created using transit-pa-ciscovpc.json CFT
   - Subnets: Respective Subnet ID's created using transit-pa-ciscovpc.json CFT
-  - CSRSshKey: SSH key created previously to access the CSR instance
+  - SSHKey: SSH Key created previously

 - VPNAttachment.json: Deploys a customer gateway, VPN attachement with the Cisco CSR and TGW route table for VPN attachement
   - nameprefix: All name tags will start with this prefix